How to get into property: which route is best for you?

 Online platforms have been developed which allow large numbers of investors to invest together through crowdfunding.
 Now investors seeking a decent return on their cash can come together with developers and builders looking for funding.

 A development of crowdfunding is co-investment, where you can invest alongside professional investors and builders and developers.
 These platforms are now being used to fund property developments through a Joint Venture Agreement (JVA), a temporary but formalised partnership of builders, finance houses and developers.
 A Special Purpose Vehicle (SPV) is created under the JVA, as a limited company in which the investors buy shares.
 The money they invest can only be used on a specific development.

 If the houses sell for more than forecast, then your return will be higher, because the cash returned to an investor as a percentage of the profit achieved equals the proportion of equity they hold.
 Potential losses are limited to the amount invested.

 You’ll have the reassurance of investing alongside experts and the security of having an asset-backed investment.
 The time frames for a return are typically 18 months to two years and as little as £1,000 can be invested in a single project, allowing you to spread your capital among a number of developments and so mitigate their risk.

 With the information here giving just some high level idea of the many and varied routes for investing in residential property, it's vital you explore each in detail before making a decision as to which route could be best for you as a property investor.

 The most successful investors are those who build portfolios around their specific circumstances and requirements.
 They speak to financial professionals, explore the asset classes and invest in the opportunities that are most suited to them.

-And by taking this approach, you can be as confident as possible that you invest in the property investment opportunities most suited to you.
+And by taking this approach, you can be as confident as possible that you invest in the property investments most suited to you.